GlobalFishingWatch/GFW_technical_documentation/Product-Vessel-Info-Summary.md

-The All Vessels table is the sole table used to identify which vessels (vessel_ids) to include in Product and what information to associate with the vessel.
-The additional fields on vessel activity, vessel type, and noise in the All Vessels table are primarily for GFW staff, and, in particular, GFW analysts, to understand why a vessel appears the way it does in Products, or why a vessel may not be visible to non-GFW staff.
+The Product Vessel Info Summary table is the sole table used to identify which vessels (vessel_ids) to include in Product and what information to associate with the vessel.
+The additional fields on vessel activity, vessel type, and noise in the table are primarily for GFW staff, and, in particular, GFW analysts, to understand why a vessel appears the way it does in Products, or why a vessel may not be visible to non-GFW staff.
 Owner: Willa

-**All Vessels v2 officially launched in Products October 26th 2023** as part of public Vessel Viewer (VV 2.0) release.
-See `Updates` section for more on the lastest changes to the dataset.
+This table was previously named All Vessels v2, but was renamed to Product Vessel Info Summary in Pipeline 3.0

 ## Key Tables

-+ `pipe_production_v20201001.all_vessels_byyear_v2`
++ `pipe_ais_v3_published.product_vessel_info_summary`
-> + `pipe_production_v20201001.all_vessels_byyear` - the previous all vessels table, maintained in pipeline 2.5, but to be officially deprecated in pipeline 3.0.
+> + `pipe_production_v20201001.all_vessels_byyear_v2` - the previous version of the table table, maintained in pipeline 2.5.

 ## Source Tables